Severon96/Severon96/README.md

 I am Dominik and from Germany.
 For several years I have been working as a Java developer.

-Currently I am working as a full stack developer for [Proemion](https://github.com/Proemion) where I'm mostly doing some Java-FX and Backend-Stuff.
+Currently I am working as a backend developer for [trive.me](https://github.com/triveme) where I'm mostly doing some NodeJS and Python-Stuff.

 ---